-Studies have shown that those who ruminate have impaired ability to problem-solve, compared to those who take a proactive approach, and this can lead to a lower mood.
+Studies have shown that those who ruminate have an impaired ability to problem-solve, compared to those who take a proactive approach, and this can lead to a lower mood.
 By taking charge of our emotions, we feel empowered rather than powerless.
-You will also relax in the knowledge that your problem is being taken care of.
+You will also relax with the knowledge that your problem is being taken care of.
 If you are struggling, find one small thing you can do to fix the issue.

 As ruminating is often a result of low self-worth, doing things that build your confidence can help.
 Investing time in hobbies or personal projects will give you a sense of purpose and self-derived validation.
 Planning goals for the future and taking steps to make those goals a reality may also empower you and put your problem into perspective.